Connect with others who understand.

 In most cases, a biopsy will show that there is no cancer.
 However, if you do have cancer, the biopsy will give the doctor more information about what type of cancer cells are present.
 A biopsy can also help the doctor find out how advanced your breast cancer is and assign it a stage and grade.

 After your biopsy sample is taken, it will be sent to a laboratory, where it will be studied by a doctor called a pathologist.
-It usually takes a few days to get biopsy results back.
+It usually takes a few days to get the biopsy results back.
 Your doctor can give you a better idea of when results may be available and how you can see them.
 The pathologist may look for several factors, including proteins such as HER2.

 5. Cancer Cells Are Graded Based on Microscope Study